Bar Avni

 Following a performance at the Yehudi Menuhin Festival’s Gstaad Conducting Academy with Jaap van Zweden and Johannes Schläflie in 2018, Avni was awarded the Neeme Järvi Prize and invited to return to the Academy with Manfred Honeck in 2019.

-Bar Avni is active in the music world beyond conducting.
-She was selected for The Future of the Orchestral Culture Fellowship, a German-American-Chinese collaboration that meets regularly with prominent figures in the music world to discuss issues, visions and attitudes shaping the world of orchestras in Europe and overseas.
-Bar Avni lives with her family in Germany.
+Bar Avni is active in the music world beyond the realm of conducting.
+She was selected for the fellowship “The Future of the Orchestral Culture,” a German-American-Chinese collaboration that meets regularly with prominent figures in the music world to discuss the issues, visions, and attitudes that shape the world of orchestras in Europe and overseas.